Kesuhi/K8basSkyblockUtility/README.md

 # K8bas Skyblock Utility

 A modular, client-side Fabric mod for Hypixel Skyblock.
-Each feature is a self-contained module that can be enabled or disabled independently from an in-game settings screen (Cloth Config / Mod Menu, or a dedicated keybind).
+Each feature is a self-contained module that can be enabled or disabled independently from an in-game settings screen.

 Modules so far:
 - **Mob Highlighter** — draws a thin glowing outline (reusing vanilla's Glowing-effect